ilyess-sellami/Linux-Persistence-Playbook/04-web-shell-persistence.md

 ?>
 ```

-When placed in a plugin directory, the web server executes this code when the plugin is loaded.
+When placed in a plugin directory, the web server executes this malicious code when the plugin is loaded.

 ---